Advising and Transfer Services

 Saint Joseph’s University will offer Lackawanna College students that are accepted into this program a 10% tuition reduction scholarship toward their studies.
 The scholarship is awarded to any student who is in good standing and endorsed by Lackawanna and is accepted into the online degree completion program.
 Recipients must agree to SJU’s academic integrity policy and maintain a 2.5 grade point average to remain qualified.

-For more information, visit the Lackawanna College page on Saint Joseph’s website.
+For more information, visit Saint Joseph’s University.

 Students in one of the following 14 majors can complete Temple’s general education requirements upon graduation from Lackawanna under the GenEd-to-GenEd transfer agreement, effective Spring 2016: